CyberTrainingExercise/Docs/readme.md

 Welcome to the Cyber Training Exercise (CTX) Documentation Repository.

-This repo is dedicated to providing a comprehensive set of documentation for the [CTX](terms.md 'Cyber Training Exercise.')
-Project.
+This repo is dedicated to providing a comprehensive set of documentation for the <abbr title='Cyber Training Exercise'>CTX</abbr> Project.
 All things that may apply to multiple CTXs are documented here.

 ## Table of Contents